jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/MapContainers/task.md

 Another form of associative containers is [`std::map`](http://en.cppreference.com/w/cpp/container/map).
 It is similar to `std::set`, but stores key-value pairs.
 You can think of it as a dictionary.

 The keys are unique and by default sorted in ascending order.
 They are immutable, so you cannot change them.
-The values are not sorted and can be duplicates.
+The values are not sorted and could be duplicated.

 You can always define your own sorting criteria by providing a custom comparator.